 methods@manchester is an initiative funded by the Faculty of Humanities, University of Manchester.
-It aims to: - highlight Manchester's strength in research methods in the social sciences - promote interdisciplinary and innovative methodological developments - foster further developments, including training, through external funding methods@manchester achieves these aims by:
+It aims to:

+- highlight Manchester's strength in research methods in the social sciences - promote interdisciplinary and innovative methodological developments - foster further developments, including training, through external funding methods@manchester achieves these aims by:

-- web pages that showcase the expertise in research methods within the faculty - promoting and facilitating methods-related events across the university holding events promoting methods such as the Methods Fair and the Summer School methods@manchester Summer School is now in to its sixth year.
-The school offers a range of specialised courses covering a variety of topics that are particularly relevant to postgraduate and ECR research in humanities and social sciences.
-The selection includes software training, qualitative and quantitative analysis, area studies, and research design.
+- web pages that showcase the expertise in research methods within the faculty - promoting and facilitating methods-related events across the university, such as, the Methods Fair and the Summer School methods@manchester Summer School is now in its eighth year.
+The school offers a range of specialised courses covering a variety of topics that are particularly relevant to postgraduate and early career research in humanities and social sciences.
+The selection includes software training, qualitative and quantitative methods analysis, area studies, and research design.
 The course content is based on approaches from across the various schools in the Faculty of Humanities at the University of Manchester.

 Each course will deliver four days of content to a five-day timetable, unless otherwise stated (Monday afternoon to Friday lunch-time).

 The summer school will take place at the Oxford Road campus of the University of Manchester.